tjohnston-softdev/technical-assessment-20201210/submission/6-classes.md

 ---

-### After having created a new Person object called 'person' (as shown above), would it be possible to access the class variable 'name' like this `person.name`?
-Explain why.
+### After having created a new Person object called 'person', would it be possible to access the class variable 'name' like this `person.name`?

 No, it would not be possible to access the 'name' property from the class object by itself.
 This is because the property is private - It can only be accessed within the class itself and cannot be publicly accessed from the outside (see previous answer).